Skip to content

 Financial Responsibility

-Financial responsibility at Teosto means ensuring the efficiency and competitiveness of our operations as well as protecting the financial interests of our rightsholder members.
+Financial responsibility at Teosto means ensuring the efficiency and competitiveness of our operations as well as protecting the financial interests of our members.
 This allows us to be a reliable partner, employer and corporate citizen.
-Thanks to its financial stability, Teosto is able to meet the needs of its stakeholders, take care of its environment and obligations and strengthen the role of music and creative musical art in society.
+Thanks to its financial stability, Teosto is able to meet the needs of its stakeholders, take care of its environment and strengthen the position of creative musical art in society.

-Teosto protects its rightsholder members’ interests by negotiating with parties that use music, from Finnish media companies to international online platforms.
-We make agreements on the use of music and the level of royalties, collect royalties and distribute them to our members.
+Teosto protects its rightholder members’ interests by negotiating with parties that use music, from Finnish media companies to international online platforms.
+We make agreements on the use of music and the amount of royalties, collect royalties and distribute them to our members.

 Distributions to music authors and publishers

-We make distributions to our rightsholder members according to the Distribution Rules valid at the time of distribution.
-The Distribution Rules are approved by Teosto’s General Meeting.
+We make distributions to our rightholder members according to the Distribution Rules valid at the time of distribution.
+The Distribution Rules are approved by Teosto’s voting members at the General Meeting.

 A key financial indicator of our operations’ efficiency is the expense percentage.
 We aim to provide high-quality, reliable copyright services with a reasonable expense percentage.
-Thanks to the growth in revenue and cost-cutting, Teosto’s expense percentage decreased.
-Our average expense percentage in 2021 was 13.7%, down from 15.6% in the previous year.
+As we were able to significantly increase our accumulated royalties in 2022 while keeping our expenses under control, we achieved a record low expense percentage at 12.6% (13.7% in 2021).
+The expenses of Teosto’s own operations amounted to EUR 10.45 million (EUR 9.88 million in 2021).

-A competitive expense percentage is important in the competition for the management of rightsholders’ rights.
-The total costs of a collective management organisation’s management services for rightsholders consist of the administrative expense percentage and the withholding of cultural contributions.
+A competitive expense percentage is important in the competition for the management of rightholders’ rights.
+The total costs of a collective management organisation’s management services for rightholders consist of the administrative expense percentage and the withholding of cultural contributions.
 Based on a decision by its members, Teosto’s withholding percentage for cultural contributions is 6% of the net royalties, which is a moderate rate when compared internationally.

 The Teosto Fund was established for the purpose of promoting Finnish music and improving the conditions for it.
 The purpose of the Fund is to maintain and secure the continuity of the funding of these promotion activities in a situation where previous sources of funding are reduced or eliminated.